How to work from home while being your best self

 1. Get dressed … or don’t!

-‘To me, it feels like part of a whole class of beliefs that assign virtue to behaviours that align with modern corporate habits,’ she explains.
-‘And I’ve no doubt that it does work for some people, but it is amplified by the bias for what we think “real work” looks like.’
+“To me it feels like part of a whole class of beliefs that assign virtue to behaviors that align with modern corporate habits,” she explains.
+“And I’ve no doubt that it does work for some people, but it is amplified by the bias for what we think ‘real work’ looks like.”

-I say that it’s up to you what your ideal work-from-home wardrobe is.
-Maybe a favourite Sasha Velour T-shirt will fire you up and inspire you to do your best work Or maybe you’ll learn that unless you put on dress shoes, you can’t get a single thing done.
+I say it’s up to you what your ideal work-from-home wardrobe is.
+Maybe a favorite Sasha Velour T-shirt will fire you up and inspire you to do your best work.
+Or maybe you’ll learn that unless you put on dress shoes, you can’t get a single thing done.
 Just make sure that you stay presentable enough for any potential online meetings.
 Because you’re going to be having a lot of online meetings.

-April Froncek, the communications manager for the charity, the Internet Society, has been working from home lately because she’s asthmatic.
+April Froncek, the communications manager for the nonprofit organization the Internet Society, has been working from home lately because she’s asthmatic.
 Her young daughter has also been home from school.

-Video meetings are a great way to make sure that projects keep chugging along while you’re working from home.
-But they don’t replace the relationship building of actually being around your co-workers.
+Video meetings are a great way to make sure projects keep chugging along while you’re working from home.
+But they don’t replace the relationship building of actually being around your coworkers.
 For that, you might want to turn to remote team-building activities like online gaming or movie nights.

 You can also forge some new connections.
-Dig deep into your bravery and send a message asking, ‘Isn’t this wild?’ to a co-worker that you’ve always wanted to befriend Ask someone to be an accountability buddy, and check in with each other every day to make sure that you’re staying on track.
+Dig deep into your bravery and send a message asking, “Isn’t this wild?” to a coworker you’ve always wanted to befriend.
+Ask someone to be an accountability buddy, and check in with each other every day to make sure you’re staying on track.
 It’ll give you a chance to get to know each other.

 3. Stay in touch with the world